Inguinal Hernia

 A surgical operation is necessary to treat an inguinal hernia.
 A hernia will be surgically repaired fairly soon after it is discovered because the intestine can become stuck in the inguinal canal.
 When this happens, the blood supply to the intestine can be cut off, and the intestine can become damaged.

-Once the hernia is closed, either spontaneously or by surgery, it is unlikely that it will reoccur.
+Once the hernia is closed, spontaneously or by surgery, it is unlikely to reoccur.
 Reoccurrence of the hernia happens slightly more frequently if the intestine was damaged.

 Georgia Pediatric Urology’s expertise includes the evaluation and surgical management of inguinal hernias.
 Call today to schedule an appointment with a physician in one of our convenient office locations.